April Slabosheski

 • Feminist External link

 Our experiences, feelings, and struggles exist within important social contexts.
-As a feminist counselor, I believe that acknowledging the power dynamics, identities, and social roles that shape our lives can help us develop a greater sense of agency, personal choice, and well-being.
-This exploration can begin in the counseling relationship, where we'll discuss the ways power dynamics and our identities influence our connection with one another.
+As a feminist counselor, I make space for us to explore the power dynamics, identities, and social roles that shape your life, including dynamics within the therapy relationship, to support you in deepening your sense of agency, self compassion, personal choice, and well-being.

 Contact April